The foundation of all fitness and wellness programs is mobility training.

 Pre-habilitation means injury prevention.

 Modern movement specialists have a unique set of skills when it comes to injury prevention.
 Movement is crucial for our health but also tells us so much.
 It can tell us if there is a dysfunction through pain, imbalance, instability, or mobility restrictions.
 When we look at movement, we can see if further assessment is required to pinpoint a potential problem, a potential source of injury, or source of pain.

 Movement can hurt us if done incorrectly, but correcting the dysfunction can prevent pain and injury from ever occurring.

 Are we moving efficiently without major compensations, imbalances, or restrictions?
 Traditionally pain management programs tend to be reactive.
 You get hurt, you have pain, and you seek help.
 But why wait for the injury to occur when you can prevent it from happening?
 Hands-on manual therapy and movement improvement modalities are where we are focused today.
 Patients and clients get better in less time, experience less pain, become better aware of their body, and are more excited to improve their movement as well as prevent future injuries from happening.
 Screening your movement and determining if you have any muscle imbalances not only helps you prevent injury from occurring, but it also helps you break through your fitness limitations.

 This is a new age of intelligent physical therapy leading to physical intelligence.
 Clients know what to do, when and how to do it, and how to rest and rehab themselves after strenuous exercise.

 Monitor your movement system.

 Take your healthcare back into your own hands.
 Learn how important your musculoskeletal health and the improvement to your mobility is when it comes to your overall quality of health.

-At Stretch, our mobility training is combined with Active Assisted Stretching to optimise your flexibility, strength and stability.
+At Stretch, our mobility training is combined with Active Assisted Stretching to optimize your flexibility, strength, and stability.
 Find out more here